 Georgia: In presidential elections, Mikheil Saakashvili wins 53.5% of the vote, Levan Gachechiladze 25.7%, and Badri Patarkatsishvili 7.1%.
 Turnout is 56.2%.
 Saakashvili is inaugurated on January 20.
 On January 24 Davit Bakradze is nominated as new foreign minister.
 The new cabinet is approved by parliament on January 31.

-Bahrain: The defense minister, Sheikh Khalifah ibn Ahmad Al Khalifah, is dismissed and the state minister for defense affairs, Sheikh Mohammad ibn Abdullah Al Khalifah, is asked to act in place of the defense minister.
+Bahrain: The defense minister, Sheikh Khalifa ibn Ahmad Al Khalifa, is dismissed and the state minister for defense affairs, Sheikh Mohammad ibn Abdullah Al Khalifa, is asked to act in place of the defense minister.

 Cyprus: Former foreign minister (1993-97) Alekos Michailidis dies.

 Association of Southeast Asian Nations: Surin Pitsuwan of Thailand takes office as secretary-general.